alexslade/omniauth-klout/README.md

 An OmniAuth strategy for Klout

-## Warning - Noob alert
+## Warning - Alpha software

-While this works, this is brand new and relatively untested in the real world.
-(Also my first omniauth strategy) Klout's 'OAuth2' API doesn't actually follow the spec, which makes things a bit more fun!
+While this works for me, this is brand new and relatively untested in the real world.
+Klout's 'OAuth2' API doesn't actually follow the spec, which makes things a bit more fun!
+Please report any problems & patches.

 ## Installation